pepfar-datim/dashboard-information-widget/README.md

 3. Edit `manifest.webapp` to specify name of the app for your DHIS2 instance
 4. Run locally as `npm start`
 5. Build for production locally as `npm run build`

+## Nested Menu

+The DHIS2 Rich Text and Video Dashboard Widget [provides the ability to create nested menus, instructions for which can be found by following this link](https://github.com/pepfar-datim/dashboard-information-widget/blob/main/docs/NestedMenu.md).

 ## Issues, Features, etc.